 You Don’t Nomi

 Documentary delivers a unique and close-to-convincing argument over why Paul Verhoeven's SHOWGIRLS is the greatest film that almost everyone hated - on Mubi on Saturday, April 16th; also available on other platforms [Read More...]

-Aspiring astronaut converts his council block into a spaceship in order to save it from impending demolition, in impressive French feature debut - from Cannes [Read More...]
+Aspiring astronaut converts his council block into a spaceship in order to save it from impending demolition, in impressive French feature debut - from the Glasgow Film Festival (online) [Read More...]

 In his second film, Swedish director Magnus von Horn presents a decadent, depraved and suspenseful look at celebrity and fandom - on VoD on Monday, August 23rd; on Mubi on Friday, September 17th [Read More...]

 Babylon has risen!